Omedobi/Incident-analysis/readme.md

       pip install -r requirements.txt
       ```
 3. **Execute the Notebook**:
-    - Open `incident-analysis.ipynb` in Jupyterlab or other IDE.
+    - Open `incent-analysis.ipynb` in Jupyterlab or other IDE.
     - Execute the notebook cells in sequence to perform the analysis.